JiaweiZhuang/old_cloud_GC/README.md

 Other tutorials beyond this one has almost nothing to do with scientific computing.

 [3] Consoles are excellent to start with.
-But as you become familiar with AWS, you might feel using the command line (https://aws.amazon.com/cli) is more efficient for managing your cloud servers.
+But as you become familiar with AWS, you might feel using the command line (https://aws.amazon.com/cli) more efficient for managing your cloud servers.

 Again, just like any other AWS documents, you are likely to see a lot of information